PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/arcade/sega/sega-model-3.md

 ## Controls

-Model3 controls are game-specific, RetroBat is provided with a default configuration that is explained hereafter for each game.
+Model3 controls are game-specific, ProjectArcade is provided with a default configuration that is explained hereafter for each game.

 {% hint style="warning" %}
 For 2 players, it is mandatory that the 2 controllers use the same technology, based on the controller of the player 1.